kleiton0x00/ppmap/README.md

 ## Workflow

-- Identify if the website is vulnerable to Prototype Pollution by heuristic scan
+- Identify if the website is vulnerable to Prototype Pollution by heuristic scan (via location.hash and location.search)
 - Fingerprint the known gadgets (checks for specific variables in the global context)
 - Display the final XSS payload which can be exploited